ChristinaLK/blog/_posts/2017-02-06-knitting-programming.md

 ## Binary.

 Knitted fabric is binary.
-Just like the 0s and 1s of computer language, there are two basic stitches in knitting: the knit stitch and the purl stitch.
+Just like the 0s and 1s of computerese, there are two basic stitches in knitting: the knit stitch and the purl stitch.
 On the "right side" of the fabric, the knit is a flat loop, the purl is a bump.